 \subsection{Experimental considerations}

-As a final point, it is important to validate the actual experimental feasibility of our proposal.
 Experimental realizations of topological photonic systems are currently pursued both in the optical and in the microwave domain.
-Focusing for concreteness on the latter case, 2D photonic lattices can be fabricated out of superconducting $LC$ resonators with frequencies of about $\omega_p/(2\pi)\approx 5-10$ GHz, tunnel couplings $J/(2\pi) \approx 10-100$ MHz and quality factors of $Q\approx 10^4-10^5$, which corresponds to $\gamma_p=\omega_p/Q\approx 2\pi\times 50-500$ kHz \cite{Simon_chiralQuantumOptics_2022, Painter_PhysRevX.11.011015}.

-By engineering a lattice with $N_x=N_y=20$ resonators along each side, tunnel couplings of $J/(2\pi)\approx 100$ MHz, a voltage drop of $U_0/J\approx 0.1$ and a magnetic flux of $\alpha=0.1$, we obtain $U_B/(2\pi\hbar) \approx 13$ MHz.
+Focusing for concreteness on the latter case, 2D photonic lattices can be fabricated out of superconducting $LC$ resonators with frequencies of about $\omega_p/(2\pi)\approx 5-10$ GHz, tunnel couplings $J/(2\pi) \approx 100$ MHz and quality factors of $Q\approx 10^4-10^5$, which corresponds to $\gamma_p=\omega_p/Q\approx 2\pi\times 50-500$ kHz \cite{Simon_chiralQuantumOptics_2022, Painter_PhysRevX.11.011015}.
+By engineering a lattice with $N_x=N_y=20$ resonators along each side, a voltage drop of $U_0/J\approx 0.1$ and a magnetic flux of $\alpha=0.1$, we obtain $U_B/(2\pi\hbar) \approx 13$ MHz.
 Therefore, we require a coupling strength of $g/(2\pi)\approx 40$ MHz to reach the critical-coupling regime, which can be readily achieved with superconducting qubits \cite{Simon_chiralQuantumOptics_2022, Painter_PhysRevX.11.011015}.